 Non-research independent study does not earn the Research (R) course code designation and will not earn Graduation with Distinction.

-- The first step is to download the Request for Independent Study/Independent Study Permission Form.
+- The first step is to download the Math Independent Study form.
 Please complete this form noting the following modification which is specific to the math department:

 - The Description of Proposed Study (Item 1, bottom of the permission form) should be typed out on a separate sheet of paper according to the guide below.